Schenkee/TryHackMe-Guides/File_Inclusion/File_Inclusion.md

 For this method we will use the PHP_Include metasploit module to gain RCE access.
 Open up metasploit using ```mfsconsole```
 Once Metasploit has started we will load our module using ```use exploit/unix/webapp/php_include```
+This will default set our payload to a php/meterpreter/reverse_tcp which will be sufficient for our use case.
 Next type in ```show options``` which will bring up the different payload options.
 We will need to configure some options to enable this attack.
 ![lab4_mfs_options](./Images/lab4_mfs_options.png)